By Robin Cronan, 17th November 2014

 Lee is passionate about data, insight and the charity sector, and also is known for his willingness to provide support and guidance to his fellow data-based fundraising professionals, Lee has worked for the RNLI since 2007.

 Lee’s role at the RNLI was to develop and implement database analysis systems and techniques that deliver full optimisation of data, which can then be used to influence strategic decision making.

-At the RNLI Lee was responsible for developing the charity’s lifestages and engagement segmentation model, introduced propensity models into the marketing team, produced the first lifetime value reporting and developed several supporter lifecycle and product lifecycle models.
+At the RNLI Lee was responsible for developing the charity’s life stages and engagement segmentation model introduced propensity models into the marketing team, produced the first-lifetime value reporting and developed several supporter lifecycles and product lifecycle models.

 For this Lee has won many awards, including Winner of the IoF Insight Special Interest Group Team of the Year, Winner of Best Use of FastStats 2013, which was won in collaboration with Qbase, and was shortlisted for Marketing Week’s Data Professional of the Year.

 Added value for Qbase customers